Patong has become a haven for all manner of scam artists, stand-over touts, drunk farangs (foreigners), drink

-To combat the tide of tourist complaints and growing Mafioso presence, in 2012 the Thai government made Patong the flagship of its "Zero Crime Area" experiment by installing large numbers of CCTV cameras, spot checks by police to identify known criminals and provide a safer Patong tourist experience.
+To combat the tide of tourist complaints and growing criminal presence, the Thai Government has made Patong the flagship of its Zero Crime Area experiment by installing CCTV cameras and introducing police spot checks to provide a safer Patong tourist experience.

 Here are some tips to avoid drink spiking:

 Also, check out our Travel Safety article on Nightlife in Thailand.